LucasMW/mongaComp/README.txt

 First, use make to compile:
 make

-program reads from standard input and outputs to standard output.
+program reads from standard input and outputs to a.ll, then calls clang to generate a binary named a.out

+the program accepts some arguments:

+./comp -noBin
+won't call clang to generate a.out
+./comp -noTree
+won't output the program tree
+./comp -noCode
+won't generate llvm, just output the program tree

 to run the tests use,
 make testtree